DanyNgn/Fraud_project/README.md

 5) Create API keys in your Confluent account

-6) Open python.config file and replace {{ CLUSTER_API_KEY }} and {{ CLUSTER_API_SECRET }} by your public and secret keys previously created

-7) On a second terminal, run the producer with this following command to produce transaction datas from the Jedha API:
+6) On a second terminal, run the producer with this following command to produce transaction datas from the Jedha API:

 <pre><code>python .\producer_fraudtest.py</code></pre>

-8) On a third terminal, run the consumer to use datas from topic:
+7) On a third terminal, run the consumer to use datas from topic:

 <pre><code>python .\consumer_fraudtest.py</code></pre>

-10) Create a bucket at Amazon and save the API keys from your account
+8) Create a bucket at Amazon and save the API keys from your account

 9) Open Confluent and go to Data Integration -> Connectors and choose "S3 Sink connector"